Raheema96/PedalPal/README.md

 Project Title: PedalPal Dashboard

 Description:
-This repository contains the code for a data-driven dashboard designed to provide actionable insights into the performance of a fictitious company PedalPal.
+This repository contains the sql code for a data-driven dashboard designed to provide actionable insights into the performance of a fictitious company PedalPal.
 The dashboard visualizes key metrics, such as hourly revenue, profit and revenue trends, seasonal revenue, and rider demographics.

 Motivation:
 The project was initiated in response to the following email request: